IIIF/cookbook-recipes/recipe/0005-image-service/index.md

 ## Use Case

 You have a rare or special object in your collection that you'd like to make available for research to a large audience, including those without the ability to be present at your institution to examine the object in person.
-Presenting a medium-resolution flat digital image of the object using IIIF is [possible][0001], but if you have implemented a IIIF Image API service, you have significantly enhanced interaction possibilities for research and engagement.
-Specifying a IIIF Image API service in your presentation manifest allows for, among other features, proper deep zooming of large high-resolution images, client generation of derivatives, annotation of and external reference to image fragments, and more.
+Presenting a medium-resolution flat digital image of the object using IIIF is [possible][0001], but if you have implemented a [IIIF Image API](https://iiif.io/api/image/) service, you have significantly enhanced interaction possibilities for research and engagement.
+Specifying a IIIF Image API service in your presentation manifest allows for, among other features, proper deep zooming of large high-resolution images, client generation of derivatives, annotation of and external reference to image fragments, image rotation, choice of colors, creation of image fragments for annotation, and more.
 In turn, this permits researchers more sophisticated inspection of the object and more possibilities for stable, durable, and discoverable image-based scholarship.

 ## Implementation Notes